 Artisan Partners Holdings distributed all of the retained profits of the partnership available for distribution as of the date of the closing of our IPO to its pre-IPO partners.
 Approximately \$40.0 million of the distribution was made immediately prior to our IPO, and the other approximately \$65.3 million of the distribution was made following the closing of our IPO with a portion of the IPO net proceeds.
-During the second quarter of 2013, Artisan Partners Holdings distributed \$20.4 million for income taxes as required under its partnership agreement to holders of its partnership units, including us.
+During the second and third quarters of 2013, Artisan Partners Holdings distributed \$20.4 million and \$39.4 million, respectively, for income taxes as required under its partnership agreement to holders of its partnership units, including us.
 On July 17, 2013, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$19.1 million payable by Artisan Partners Holdings and that distribution was paid on August 22, 2013 to holders of its partnership units, including us.
+On October 22, 2013, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$21.4 million payable by Artisan Partners Holdings on November 22, 2013 to holders of its partnership units, including us.